talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 A few years ago, as a brand-new apprentice developer, I was doing an AMA session on campus with current students of the bootcamp I had attended when a student asked me about the job search.
 I said, "It sucks."
-They laughed, betraying the horror on their faces at the blunt confirmation of their worst fears.
+They all laughed, betraying the horror on their faces at the blunt confirmation of their worst fears.
 Some people in the back might have cried.

 Afterward, my manager advised me to maybe not say that.
 But it was true then, and it's definitely true now.

-Tech interviewing is overall an unpleasant process that makes you question even after many years of professional experience your validity as a software engineer as well as your own self-worth and intelligence.
+Tech interviewing is an overall unpleasant process that makes you question even after many years of professional experience your validity as a software engineer as well as your own self-worth and intelligence.

-I've been programming professionally for four years.
+I've been programming professionally for four start-up years, which is something like eight regular years (I'm making up my own multiplier).
 I code; therefore, I am a developer.
 I have built features from end-to-end.
 I have designed systems, completed massive migrations in a legacy codebase, and also dipped my toes into the world of ops.
 I have done lots of complex things and done them well.
 But